ORDERING YOUR CUSTOMISED GUITAR

 650mm (standard) /640/630/ or other.

 “Being given the opportunity to have a guitar tailor-made is truly tremendous.
 Being of small stature, I asked Rodney if he would make me a shorter scale guitar, adding a few more specs which I had liked and admired on some of his guitars.
 I noticed the difference immediately.
 It enabled me to tackle works that I had struggled with in the past and inspired me to spend more time working on technique.
-For years I had issues with carpal tunnel: I now am hardly bothered by it, if at all, and I do put it down to an instrument better suited to my physique.
+For years I had issues with carpal tunnel: I now am hardly bothered by it, if at all, and I do put it down to an instrument better suited to my physique".

 Woods